spikerwork/ProxyAsLocalModel/README.md

 # ProxyAsLocalModel

+### Important!
+Forked from original repo just to add socks proxy support

 Proxy remote LLM API as Local model.
 Especially works for using custom LLM in JetBrains AI Assistant.

 Powered by Ktor and kotlinx.serialization.
 Thanks to their no-reflex features.

 ## Story of this project